Baja: The last day

 I’m sure the next few days will be spent coming down off the high of the past 2.5 months.

 In 72 days we traveled some 3300 odd miles, camped on 19 beaches, and ate countless fish tacos.
 We met travelers from all over the world, made new friends, and fell more deeply in love with the Mexican culture.
 We paddled with dolphins and seals and a massive school of Mobula rays.
-We witnessed some of the most magnificent sunrises and sunsets of our lives, we learned that the mountains of Baja are as magical as the beaches, and we saw some of the most spectacular desert fauna we’ve ever laid eyes on.
+We witnessed some of the most magnificent sunrises and sunsets of our lives, we learned that the mountains of Baja are as magical as the beaches, and we saw some of the most spectacular desert flora we’ve ever laid eyes on.
 Of all the beauty we witnessed and adventure that was had, it’s the people and the pace that will keep us coming back.

 While we plan on returning at the end of this year, I know all too well that no experience can ever be replicated.
 We won’t return in hopes of reliving any of the experiences of this trip and instead will be open to whatever might happen next.
-For us, there’s no better way of to travel than with an open heart, an open mind, and without an itinerary.
+For us, there’s no better way to travel than with an open heart, an open mind, and without an itinerary.
 Baja was damn good to us this year and the winter of 2023 will forever be burned in to my memory as one of the greatest winters of all time.

 Never miss a post!
 Subscribe to receive new posts straight to your inbox.

-5 Comments
+6 Comments

 We'd love to hear from you.
 Leave a comment...